chanlee514/PredictionIO/PMC.md

     * You may need to run `sbt/sbt publishLocal` first to avoid depedency errors.
 14. Wait for Travis to pass build on the release branch.
 15. Tag the release branch with a rc tag, e.g. `0.13.0-rc1`.
-16. Send out e-mail for voting on PredictionIO dev mailing list.
+16. Send out email for voting on PredictionIO dev mailing list.

   ```
   Subject: [VOTE] Apache PredictionIO 0.13.0 Release (RC1)